 ICC@M aims to provide a learning environment for its participants.
 In order for the case competition to be successful, a set of rules and regulations must be adhered to by all teams.
 Fair play is an essential criterion in the case competition.
 All participants are expected to treat each other with respect and to adhere to the competition rules.
-If the rules are unclear, then please consult the Operations Director of ICC@M. At the start of the Case competition an Appeals Committee will be installed which will consist of representatives from the teams’ advisors and which will support the ICC@M Operations Director when necessary.
+If the rules are unclear, then please consult the Operations Director of ICC@M. At the start of the Case competition an Appeals Committee will also be installed which will consist of representatives from the teams’ advisors and which will support the ICC@M Operations Director when necessary.
 Any doubts or disputes that may arise will ultimately be decided by the ICC@M Operations Director and if necessary by this ICC@M Appeals Committee.
 The Operations Director has supreme authority regarding all regulatory issues in the competition.
 Every Appeals Committee member will be backed up by another advisor for the case that the committee member’s team is involved.

 - The competition is open to students currently studying business at the undergraduate level.
 Participants may not have started nor completed a Master’s degree in any field.